sarabaj/sarabaj/README.md

 **Software Engineering Graduate · AI & Data · Business Analysis · Process Improvement**

-I like building things that make sense — not just technically, but for the people who use them.
+I like building things that make sense, not just technically, but for the people who use them.

 My work sits somewhere between **software engineering, data, UI/UX, operations, and process improvement**.
 I enjoy taking unclear workflows, messy data, or complex user needs and turning them into practical tools, clean interfaces, and systems that are easier to understand, use, and improve.